Food Safety Shanghai is an important issue for expats.

 That said, I'm not a parent of a baby that drank melamine tainted infant formula, I've personally never eaten clenbuterol tainted pork, and to my knowledge never eaten rat, mink or fox or been the victim of the regular scandals that plague China's food industry.

 I have, however an extensive background in food safety and in particular food safety in China.
 I currently work at a food safety consulting company in China, helping foreign companies understand the complex web of Chinese food safety regulations and ultimately gain access to China's food market.

 My academic background in biochemistry, molecular nutrition and food technology and my extensive experience analyzing and reviewing Chinese food, agrochemical and chemical regulations probably makes me more keenly aware than most of the issues facing China's food supply Chain.

-As a fellow expat in China, therefore, I would like to offer some of my knowledge of China's food safety system, regulations and recent developments.
+To start off I would like to offer some of my knowledge of China's food safety system, regulations and recent developments.

 It's a shame that China's food industry has become globally synonymous with scandal.
 Historically the Chinese have a deeply entrenched cultural ethos that prioritizes diet and nutritional status as the key predicator of future and current health.

 Underpinning an overall cultural appreciation for the prophylactic and therapeutic properties of foods is the extraordinarily complex system of traditional Chinese medicine, which is based on accumulated anecdotal evidence, clinical observations and millennia of practice.

 We also have to give the Chinese a lot of credit for feeding 20 percent of the world's population using just nine percent of earth's arable land.